-We often carry around false beliefs about mental illness that add to the stigma, struggle, and suffering.
-Perhaps you hold a few of the ideas I once believed.
-Let’s strike down those false beliefs.
-Will you join me and step up and help with Mental Health Awareness?
+We often carry around misconceptions about mental illness that add to the stigma, struggle, and unnecessary suffering.
+You might even hold some of the beliefs I once had.
+Let’s strike down those false beliefs together.
+Will you join me and step up and help with mental health awareness?

-We have come a long way as a nation, and people are beginning to have more conversations about mental health.
-Yet, stigma, misinformation, and inability to receive care still exist, and as a result, many people do not seek help and therefore go untreated.
-We can help change that by adding our voices through conversations and information sharing.
+As a nation, we’ve made significant strides in talking about mental health and illness.
+Yet, stigma, misinformation, and barriers to care persist.
+Many people still don’t seek help and, therefore, go untreated.
+We can help change that by adding our voices through conversations and sharing accurate information,

-You never know; something you share or communicate about mental illness may change a life. #mentalillness #mentalhealthawareness Click To Tweet
+You never know; something you share or communicate about mental illness may change a life. #mentalillness #mentalhealthawareness Share on X

-When mental illness became apparent in my family, I did not know how to help or where to turn.
+When mental illness first became apparent in my family, I didn’t know where to turn or how to help.
 I felt like a failure because I could not take my child’s unexpected pain away.
-Then, I held many false beliefs about mental health disorders to make matters worse.
-See if you can relate to any of these.
+To make matters worse, I held onto many false beliefs about mental health disorders.
+Perhaps you can relate to some of these.

-Truth: Yes, mental illness is real, like any other sickness.
+Truth: Mental illness is real, like any other medical condition.

 Acceptance is one of the most complicated aspects to grasp.
-However, once we learn to accept the reality of the illness, it leads to more understanding and opens up the opportunity for change to occur.
+However, learning to accept the reality of the illness leads to more understanding and opens up the opportunity for change to occur.
 Without acceptance, one most likely won’t start seeking treatment.

-Myth: People who have a mental illness are weak or have a character flaw.
+Myth: People with a mental illness are weak and have character flaws.

-Truth: The entire family and those close to the person also feel the impact and need encouragement.
-When family members are willing to make changes and do the hard work alongside their loved ones, better outcomes are possible.
+Truth: Outcomes significantly improve when family members are willing to make changes and do the hard work alongside their loved ones.

 Myth: Mothers can fix anything.

-Truth: Mothers can be supportive, understanding, and educate themselves, but they can’t fix mental illness.
+Truth: Mothers can offer support, understanding, and education, but they cannot “fix” mental illness.

-Myth: Miracles only count when God answers our prayers and completely heals mental illness.
+Myth: Miracles only count when God completely heals mental illness.

 Truth: Miracles come in all sizes, forms, and time frames.
-Learning to count the little ones along the way is vital because eventually, they will add up to a mighty big one.
-Healing sometimes comes through medicine.
+Learning to count the little ones along the way is vital because, eventually, the small ones add up to a mighty big one.
+Improved outcomes often come through a combination of faith, medicine, and support.

-Truth: There is a biological component to mental illness, and parents don’t cause the mental illness.
-However, the home environment is essential and can either improve, trigger, or worsen symptoms.
+Truth: There is a biological component to mental illness, and parents are not to blame.
+However, the home environment is essential and can improve, trigger, or worsen symptoms.
 Improving relationships and learning what helps can make a huge difference.

 Truth: There are all kinds of support groups, and everyone in the family needs support.
 When we share aloud and hear the stories of others walking through a similar circumstance, the load feels lighter as we recognize that we are not alone.
-However, I am a big proponent of education, skills, and support.
+However, adding education and skills to a support group is beneficial.

-Myth: Everybody has a little bit of mental illness.
+Myth: Everyone has a little bit of mental illness.

 Improving our mental health is essential for all of us, not solely those with an illness.
 Exercise, healthy food choices, socializing, rest, and therapy can help.

-Will you be ready to have a conversation, or are you still believing some false beliefs about mental illness?
+Will you be ready to have a conversation, or are you still believing some misconceptions about mental illness?
 Please take some time this month to learn more about mental illness.
-Click To Tweet
+Share on X

-I have sat in numerous hospitals and treatment centers visiting loved ones.
-Inside, the excruciating pain of watching and hearing others suffer is almost unbearable.
+I’ve spent countless hours in hospitals and treatment centers, visiting loved ones.
+The pain of watching others suffer is almost unbearable.
 On a few occasions, an unknown girl would wander near.
-With sadness in her eyes, she would brush up against me, touch me, or boldly say, “Can I sit with you?
-My mother doesn’t come anymore to visit.”
+With a stooped posture and tears in her eyes, she would brush up against me, making sure our skin touched.
+Then, several times, another girl would boldly ask, “Can I sit beside you?
+My mother doesn’t visit anymore.”

-My heart would shatter into a million pieces even though I understood what it was like to watch an unexpected mental illness threaten to take your child.
-One prayer I often said was, “Lord, please don’t let our pain go to waste.
-Please show me the way through the suffering, and I will help others not give up on their loved ones.”
+My heart would shatter into a million pieces even though I understood what it was like to watch an unexpected mental illness threaten to take your child under.
+I often prayed, “Lord, please don’t let our pain be in vain.
+Show me how to navigate this suffering and give me the strength to help others.”

 God gets all the credit for walking with me every step.
-He equipped me and gave me strength, peace, and courage.
+He equips me and gives me strength, peace, and courage.
 He provided people willing to step into our messy lives.
-Some pointed us towards help, others sat with us, and many prayed.
+Some point us towards help, others sit with us, and many pray.

 People Need Help

-When a friend first suggested attending a support group for caregivers, I wasn’t too keen on the idea.
+When a friend suggested I attend a support group for caregivers, I was hesitant.
 But I nodded and thanked her because it felt good to know someone cared.
-One night in desperation, I drove across town all alone to attend.
-One by one, people would share, and I found some gave me hope for a better future, and other stories made me recognize my blessings.
-However, as I drove away that night, I kept repeating, “there is no way I’m joining that club.”
-Then as I pulled into my driveway, the realization came over me that I was already a member, whether I liked it or not.
+In desperation, I drove across town alone to attend one night.
+One by one, people would share, and I found some gave me hope for a better future, and other stories made me recognize how far we had come.
+However, as I drove away that night, I kept repeating, “There is no way I’m joining that club.”
+Then, as I pulled into my driveway, I realized that I was already a member, whether I liked it or not, and what I could gain was immeasurable.

 Education, Skills, and Support Help

-Perhaps, if the moms of the girls I mentioned above would have had support, education, or learned some skills, they too would have been sitting next to us.
-Together let’s help spread mental health awareness, so people know where to turn and don’t give up or burn out.
+If the mothers of those girls I mentioned above had the support, education, or life-changing skills they needed, perhaps they would have been sitting beside me.
+Let’s spread mental health awareness so people know where to turn and don’t give up or burn out.
 No one should travel this road alone.

 Step Up and Help With Mental Health Awareness

-Will you step up and help with mental health awarness this month?
-Please share how you will make a difference this month.
+Will you step up and help with mental health awareness?
+Please share how you plan to make a difference.

 Embracing Faith & Mental Illness Community